Pocket Money Pitch

 Pocket Money Pitch is a short-lived British CBBC children's reality television series, which premiered on 8 February 2016 on a weekly basis.
-The series consisting of ten episodes airs every Monday during its series duration.
+The series, consisting of ten episodes, aired every Monday.

 Format

-Pocket Money Pitch focuses on various celebrity entrepreneurs viewing children's business ideas, in which the winner will receive a year's worth of pocket money (£322.40).
+Pocket Money Pitch focuses on various celebrity entrepreneurs viewing children's business ideas, in which the winner receives a year's worth of pocket money (£322.40).
 The show's television format is loosely based upon Dragon's Den.